L'Aigle family

-The l'Aigle family was a Norman family that derived from the town of L'Aigle, on the southeastern borders of the Duchy of Normandy.
-They first appear during the rule of Duke Richard II of Normandy, in the early 11th century, and they would hold L'Aigle for the Norman Dukes and Kings of England until the first half of the 13th century, when with the fall of Normandy to the French crown the last of the line was forced to abandon the ancestral French lands, only to die in England a few years later without surviving English heirs.
-Their position on the borderlands, and near the headwaters of three rivers, the Risle, Iton and Avre, gave their small holding a special importance, as did a set of marriage connections that provided this relatively minor Norman noble family with a more elevated historical visibility.
-Having been neighbors and benefactors of the Abbey of Saint-Evroul, the family receive mostly favourable coverage in the 12th-century chronicle of Orderic Vitalis.
+The l'Aigle family was a Norman family that derived from the town of L'Aigle on the southeastern border of the Duchy of Normandy.
+They first appear in historical records in the early 11th century, during the rule of Duke Richard II of Normandy, and continuously held L'Aigle for the Norman Dukes and Kings of England until the first half of the 13th century, when with the fall of Normandy to the French crown the last of the line was forced to abandon their ancestral lands in France, only to die in England a few years later without surviving English heirs.
+Their position in the borderlands near the headwaters of three rivers, the Risle, Iton and Avre, gave their small holding a special importance, as did a set of marriage connections that provided this relatively minor Norman noble family with a more elevated historical visibility.
+Having been neighbors and benefactors of the Abbey of Saint-Evroul, the family received mostly favourable coverage in the 12th-century chronicle of Orderic Vitalis.

 Foundation and initial rise

-The earliest-known member of the family was Fulbert de Beina, who built a castle 'in the time of Duke Richard', hence before that duke's death in 1026.
-The location of his origin, as represented by his toponymic Beina, remains unidentified and it is not possible to definitively identify him among the several men named Fulbert appearing at the ducal court.
+The earliest-known member of the family was Fulbert de Beina, who built a castle "in the time of Duke Richard", hence before Richard's death in 1026.
+The location of his origin, as represented by his toponymic Beina, remains unidentified, and it is not possible to definitively identify him among the several men named Fulbert appearing at the ducal court.

 Fulbert's son, Engenulf, lord of L'Aigle, was a benefactor of the local religious houses at Saint-Evroul and Saint-Sulpice-sur-Risle, their own foundation.
-To the former, he and his wife, Richeroeda, donated the warhorse of their eldest son, Roger, following his death, Engenulf only appears with the Norman Duke in a document from Fécamp, just prior to the Norman Conquest of England, in which Engenulf became the only prominent Norman nobleman to be killed at the Battle of Hastings.
+To the former, he and his wife, Richeroeda, donated the warhorse of their eldest son, Roger, following his death.
+Engenulf only appears with the Norman Duke in a document from Fécamp, just prior to the Norman Conquest of England, in which Engenulf was the only prominent Norman nobleman to be killed at the Battle of Hastings.
 His sister Hiltrude married another prominent local baron, William fitz Giroie, while Engenulf's son and successor, Richer, married Judith, daughter of Richard le Goz, Viscount of Avranches, indicating a rise in the family's standing among the Norman nobility.